Law, ethics and technological innovation

 • Linden Thomas' research focusses on clinical legal education, pro bono, public legal education and employability.

-• Lisa Webley's research considers the regulation, education and ethicality and professionalism of the legal profession, and broader access to justice and rule of law concerns.
+• Lisa Webley's research focuses on the regulation, education, ethics, and professionalism of the legal profession.
+It also looks at access to justice and rule of law issues.

 • Karen Yeung has extensive expertise in the legal, ethical and democratic implications of the ongoing digital transformation, including AI governance.

-• Chen Zhu's research focuses on intellectual property law (especially music copyright), computational legal research methods and legal pedagogy.
+• Chen Zhu studies intellectual property law, with a focus on music copyright.
+He also looks at computational legal research methods and legal teaching.